What is the Best Study Plan for the Alternative PANRE?

-How confident do you feel with this question?
+How confident do you feel about this question?

 What about this one?

-A 23-year-old Caucasian woman presents to her primary care provider complaining of an unsightly mole on her left calf that has enlarged over the past six months.
+A 23-year-old White woman presents to her primary care provider reporting an unsightly mole on her left calf that has enlarged over the past 6 months.
 Physical exam reveals a 7 mm dark asymmetric macule with irregular borders.
 Which of the following is the most likely diagnosis?

 (A) Acral lentiginous melanoma

 You probably feel more comfortable with the first question than the second.
 Melanoma is a topic expected to appear on the Alternative Pilot as a level 1 question.
 Meaning, it will be presented to you as a “Which of the following is the most likely diagnosis” type of question.
 If you have been working in cardiothoracic surgery for the past 10 years, do you remember the characteristics of melanoma?